 Marcia has been active in promoting her Alma Mater, Western Illinois University, as past president of the Quad Cities Alumni Club, past member of the WIU Alumni Council and WIU College of Fine Arts and Communication Alumni Board.
 In 2004, Marcia received the WIU Alumni Achievement Award for excellence in professional and community endeavors.

-Marcia is also active in her community, serving on school, library, church and neighborhood boards and committees.
+Marcia is also active in her community, serving on the Board of Directors for Churches United which supports 24 food pantries and a domestic violence shelter.
+She also has served on several school, church, library, and neighborhood boards and committees.

 Marcia is married and has three daughters.
 In her free time, Marcia enjoys entertaining, exercise, skiing, boating and spending time with the family.